Agence-Fluor/af-infra/Readme.md

 - [ ] add a switch between k3d and k3s
 - [ ] makefile should be easier to use/understand
-- [ ] demo-pro-backend => change in the docker image. the app root to demo-pro-backend
+- [ ] af-pro-backend => change in the docker image. the app root to af-pro-backend
-- [ ] maybe rename all demo-pro occurences to pro
+- [ ] maybe rename all af-pro occurences to pro
 - [ ] pro/backend/.env => maybe we should add a PRO_ as prefix to avoid key colision or do differently like secretRef
-- [ ] delete main-pv and do a main-demo instead (like main-pro) for storage with demo as a prefix instead of root, updating paths in demo deployements
+- [ ] delete main-pv and do a main-af instead (like main-pro) for storage with af as a prefix instead of root, updating paths in af deployements

 ## Dev machine